azkaihsan/coffee-bean-classifier/README.md

 ---

 ## License
-MIT License – see `LICENSE` file for details.
+MIT License – see `MIT LICENSE` tab for details.

 ---